Plantar Fasciitis History

-A 52 year old female presents to the Sydney heel pain clinic complaining of plantar fasciitis in her left heel.
-She feels pain under the base of the heel on a day-to-day basis and has been struggling with these symptoms for approximately 4 months.
+A 52 year old female presents to the Sydney heel pain clinic complaining of plantar fasciitis in her le left heel.
+Pain under the base of the heel for approximately 4 months.
 The plantar fasciitis is causing this patient to limp and she is unable to walk normally without compensating for the foot pain.
 She reports to the sports podiatrist that she feels extreme pain first thing in the morning when she starts to walk.
 Within 10 to 15 minutes of walking around the house the pain from the plantar fasciitis drops slightly and she is able to move a bit more freely.
 She finds temporary relief from the heel pain if she takes anti-inflammatory medication or applies ice packs to the base of the heel before bed.
 This lady is a healthy individual although she is carrying approximately 10 kilos more body weight than she would like to.
 She takes no medication aside from Lipitor for cholesterol.
 This lady enjoys regular exercise and is a member of the local Tennis Club.
 She has not played tennis for approximately 2 months due to the plantar fasciitis.
 She reports to the podiatrist that she feels that the cause of her heel pain is due to wearing a relatively soft office shoe that she purchased approximately 6 months ago.
 Not long after buying these shoes she describes the onset of mild foot pain particularly in the heel and arch of her left foot.
 She has since stopped using these shoes and has reverted to her regular office shoe which is more supportive.
 She paid a visit to her local doctor who quite rightly diagnosed plantar fasciitis and indicated that an x-ray would not be necessary and that she should visit a sports podiatrist for treatment.
 This patient has never seen a podiatrist before and has never experienced plantar fasciitis or any other form of chronic foot pain.
 She arrives at the Sydney heel pain clinic today feeling frustrated and desperate for treatment of this debilitating condition.
 She is advised that there are several treatment options for plantar fasciitis and the podiatrist encourages her to remain positive.

 The sports podiatrist carried out a physical assessment in order to confirm that this patient has plantar fasciitis.
 When pressure was applied to the base of the heel and through the arch of the foot along the line of a plantar fascia, the patient reported pain on palpation of these anatomical landmarks, consistent with plantar fasciitis.
 The sports podiatrist confirms and informs the patient that she does in fact have plantar fasciitis and that a biomechanical assessment will be carried out in order to determine the cause of her condition.